Washington State Off-Grid Laws: An In-Depth Guide

 Off-Grid Water

 In Washington State, the public owns the water rights.
-You are required to get a water right permit to use water, even on your own property.
-In times of shortage, senior water right holders have priority.
-All permits are regulated by the The State Department of Ecology (DOE).
-Depending on how much water you need to use, the permit can be very expensive.
+You are required to get a water rights permit to use water, even on your own property.
+In times of shortage, senior water rights holders have priority.
+All permits are regulated by the State Department of Ecology (DOE).
+The permit can be very expensive depending on how much water you need to use.
 See the fees here.

-Anyone caught using water illegally in Washington State is subject to a fine of up to $5,000 per day.
+Anyone caught using water illegally in Washington State is subject to a fine of up to $5,000 daily.
 You also risk getting sued by your neighbors for depriving them of their water.

 Ground Water (Wells)

-You are required to get a water right permit for well water.
-This is in addition to any drilling permits required by the county.
-To get a permit, you must prove that water is available, it will be used beneficially, and will not impair another existing use.
+You are required to get a water rights permit for well water.
+This is in addition to any drilling permits needed for the county.
+To obtain a permit, you must prove that water is available, will be used beneficially, and will not impair another existing use.
 This last one can be complicated, especially near fisheries and wetlands.

 However, there are exceptions (known as the groundwater permit exemption) for: